NOAA-EDAB/hydradata/README.md

 Gaichas et al. (2017).
 Combining stock, multispecies, and ecosystem level fishery objectives within an operational management procedure: simulation to start the conversation.
 ICES 74:2, 552-565. doi:10.1093/icesjms/fsw119

-This model is data intensive.
-It requires 2 data files (.dat and .pin) to run.
+This multispecies model is data intensive.
+It is coded in ADMB and it requires two data files (.dat and .pin) to run.
 Both are text files.

-#Features
+## Features

 * Easy manipulation of underlying data
 * Easy creation of .dat and .pin files based on user options